contentful/forma-36/MIGRATION.md

 `npx @contentful/f36-codemod`

-If you want to manually migrate your Asset component to v4, you must update the import.
+If you want to manually migrate your Pill component to v4, you must update the import.
 It changes from this:

 ```tsx
 import { InfoCircleIcon } from '@contentful/f36-icons';